soundpress/RulesOfNYC/docs/c34/index.rst

    (2) Submission of Application.
 Applications must be submitted by email, first-class mail or hand-delivery to the City Clerk’s Address, Attention: Amnesty.
 Any applications submitted by email or handdelivery must be received no later than 11:59 P.M.
 Eastern Standard Time on June 30 2016.
 Any application submitted by first-class mail must be postmarked no later than June 30, 2016.

 (e) Effect of Amnesty.
-If amnesty is granted, the City Clerk will waive any late filing and civil penalties that could be assessed against such lobbyist or client, as set forth in Section 3-223 of the Lobbying Law, for the period from December 10, 2006 to the earlier of (i) the date the application was filed or (ii) the date the notice of intent was filed.
-Such lobbyist or client shall not be subject to any criminal penalties authorized by Section 3-223 of the Lobbying Law, for the period from December 10, 2006 to the earlier of (i) the date the application was filed or (ii) the date the notice of intent was filed.
+If amnesty is granted, the City Clerk will waive any late filing and civil penalties that could be assessed against such lobbyist or client, as set forth in § 3-223 of the Lobbying Law, for the period from December 10, 2006 to the earlier of (i) the date the application was filed or (ii) the date the notice of intent was filed.
+Such lobbyist or client shall not be subject to any criminal penalties authorized by § 3-223 of the Lobbying Law, for the period from December 10, 2006 to the earlier of (i) the date the application was filed or (ii) the date the notice of intent was filed.

 (f) Denial of Amnesty.